 Duomo di Sant'Andrea

 At the heart of the town of Amalfi is one of the most important architectural buildings in the region, Duomo di Sant'Andrea.
 This historic church, also called the Amalfi Cathedral, has been standing on this site since the ninth century, although it has seen plenty of changes over the years.
-One of the oldest items in the church is a thirteenth century crucifix, while it is said that in the crypt lies the remains of St Andrew, brought to the area in the early thirteenth century from Constantinople, are kept in the crypt.
-Visible from almost everywhere in the town, the bell tower is one of the oldest surviving parts of the church, and construction on this part of the church began in the twelfth century.
+One of the oldest items in the church is a 13th-century crucifix, while it is said that in the crypt lies the remains of St Andrew, brought to the area in the early thirteenth century from Constantinople, are kept in the crypt.
+Visible from almost everywhere in the town, the bell tower is one of the oldest surviving parts of the church, and construction on this part of the church began in the 12th century.

 The Madonna di Positano

-Located in the church of Positano is this representation of a Black Madonna which is said to date from the thirteenth century, and is believed to be of Byzantine origins.
-The legend of the arrival of the Madonna is related to the name of the town itself, and this legend describes how Turkish sailors on a ship carrying the painting were sailing in the waters near the area, when they heard the picture whisper the word 'Posa' (set me down), so they landed and left the painting in the location where the town of Positano sits today.
+Located in the church of Positano is this representation of a Black Madonna which is said to date back to the 13th century, and is believed to be of Byzantine origins.
+The legend of the arrival of the Madonna is related to the name of the town itself, and this legend describes how Turkish sailors on a ship carrying the painting were sailing in the waters near the area when they heard the picture whisper the word 'Posa' (set me down), so they landed and left the painting in the location where the town of Positano sits today.
 Legend has it that the local people built a church on the site where the Madonna was found, and the town developed around this church.

 Fjord of Furore

-Near the town of Ravello has been around since the 13th century, although it was extensively redeveloped in the nineteenth century by the Scottish gentleman Francis Neville Reid, who fell in love with the amazing location.
+Near the town of Ravello has been around since the 13th century, although it was extensively redeveloped in the 19th century by the Scottish gentleman Francis Neville Reid, who fell in love with the amazing location.
 With superb views across the ocean and surrounded by extensive gardens (all public, but you have to make a reservation), Villa Rufolo is a colorful and refreshing respite from driving.
 The gardens are particularly well known for the wonderful flower beds that are vibrant and colorful throughout most of the year.
 Tours can be booked for about $8 apiece Monday through Sunday.